 There may be changes ahead in the curriculum that is used in Minnesota for police officer education.
 After George Floyd’s death, the Minnesota State colleges and universities system appointed a Task Force on Law Enforcement Education Reform.
 The Task Force was charged with making recommendations on how to improve the education of police officers.
 Over 80 percent of Minnesota’s police officers receive their educational training at the community colleges and universities that make up Minnesota State.

 In March 2021, the Task Force recommended adding cultural competency and anti-racist concepts into all law enforcement and criminal justice programs and requiring work experience such as internships in diverse communities.
 The Task Force also suggested revising trainings to be more culturally responsive and to assess students’ cultural competency and implicit biases both before and after they receive their education.
 The goal of the recommended changes is to produce “graduates who are culturally competent and able to equitably respond to all of those whom they are charged to serve and protect regardless of skin color, national origin, or identity.”
-If the Task Force’s recommendations are accepted, Minnesota State will work with the POST Board to ensure that any curriculum changes comply with the state standards.
+The Minnesota State Board unanimously accepted the Task Force’s recommendations.
+Minnesota State will work with the POST Board to ensure that the curriculum changes adopted comply with the state standards.

 City of Minneapolis, Fiscal Year 2021 Budget, Police, pp. 434, 437 and Council Member Amendments to the Mayor’s Proposed 2021 Budget, pp. 45-46. https://www2.minneapolismn.gov/government/budget/adopted-budget/

 City of Minneapolis website, Jobs/Police jobs/job types https://www.minneapolismn.gov/government/jobs/police-jobs/job-types/